alderhilldigital/gitbook-getting-started-with-linux/users-permissions-and-access.md

 ## Permission Shortcuts

 There are some command shortcuts that allow for permissions to be assigned without the need to know what permissions currently exist.
-There are characters assigned to owner, group and all users \(u,g,a\) that can have permissions added or substracted from them using the read, write execute characters \(r,w,x\).
+There are characters assigned to owner, group and other users \(u,g,o\) that can have permissions added or substracted from them using the read, write execute characters \(r,w,x\).

 **Example**